-As a field sales team member, I start my day early on a Monday with a safety meeting.
-I don't want to punch in until after the meeting because I don't want the time spent at the meeting to be counted toward my Department of Transportation (DOT) hoursof-service time for the day.
+As a field sales employee, I start my day early on a Monday with a safety meeting.
+I don't want to punch in until after the meeting because I don't want the time spent at the meeting to be counted toward my Department of Transportation (DOT) hours-of-service time for the day.
 Is this okay?

 NO. DOT regulations and Company policy require all time spent performing work-related functions to be included in your hours-of-service time for the day.
 You must clock in to ensure this time is included as part of the hours-of-service time for the day.
-Never compromise your own integrity for the sake of another individual's unethical behavior.